(Amazon UK link) |

 I thought I would try to get hold of ‘The Accidental Mother’, first in the series, but it was out of print and hard to find.
 So finally I decided to read ‘The Accidental Family’, which is the third book.
-It opens with a kind of pseudo-fairy story that summarises the first book in the series - and I realised that I actually remembered the scenario.
+It opens with a kind of pseudo-fairy story that summarises the first book in the series - and I was surprised to find that I actually remembered the scenario.
 Sophie Mills, who’s quite a high-powered London businesswoman, is devastated when her best friend Carrie dies in a car crash.
 Carrie was raising her daughters Bella and Izzy as a single mother, and left them to Sophie’s care.

 So her life was turned upside down for a while.
 Then the girls’ father Louis returned after three years abroad, and the three were reunited, and it looked as though Sophie could go back to her old life.
 Except she realised that she didn’t just love the girls, she loved Louis.
 So she went to find them in Cornwall.
 Some of that took place in the second book, which I read, and since the first one has been summarised so many times I no longer feel any need to acquire or read it.